jdaviderb/brick/README.md

 TO-DO:
 - Indexer (Currently building)
+- TypeScript library, with transaction/instruction handling, data fetching, and type definitions to streamline app development and improve reliability
 - Rust crate, that facilitates composability with other programs, making it easy for specific use cases to integrate, using the core functionalities via CPI's
-- TypeScript library, with transaction/instruction handling, data fetching, and type definitions to streamline app development and improve reliability
+- Invoicing platform, we can provide to the apps that use brick all the data related with the use of the protocol for accounting, taxation, etc.